aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/add-watermark/_index.md

-﻿---
+---
 title: Add Watermark in Java
 second_title: Aspose.Words for Java
-articleTitle: Add Watermark in Java
+articleTitle: Add Watermark
-linktitle: Add Watermark in Java
+linktitle: Add Watermark
 description: "Add a watermark into a document.
 Apache POI does not provide an opportunity to add a watermark."
 type: docs
 weight: 20